Where

 a thorough, well thought out response.
 E-mail

-is checked on a regular basis.
-However, we have numerous demands on our time, including work, school, and the ranch, so at times it may take a while to receive a response.
-Please be patient, we will respond.
+is checked on a regular basis when we have puppies available, and not so regular when we don't have puppies.
+However, we have numerous demands on our time, including work, the ranch, and just living life, so it may take a while to receive a response.
+Please be patient.
 The date added to the waiting list is based on the date your email was sent to us, not on the date we respond back.
 Our waiting list is done entirely

 by email and requires an email address.
 You cannot